sumak1804/MovieLens/README.md

-# NetflixMovieLens
+# MovieLens

-NetflixMovieLens is a dbt project that transforms MovieLens movie, rating, tag, link, and genome data into analytics-ready models in Snowflake.
+MovieLens is a dbt project that transforms MovieLens movie, rating, tag, link, and genome data into analytics-ready models in Snowflake.

 ![dbt](https://img.shields.io/badge/dbt-1.0%2B-FF694A?logo=dbt&logoColor=white)